 PCB layout of the H-bridge module

 The purpose of this board is to run the software and drive the H-bridges.
-It is based around an Arduino Nano with an Atmel ATMEGA328P mainly because of the simplicity of the programming tool-chain compared to other more powerful micro-controllers.
+It is based around an Arduino Nano with an Atmel ATMEGA328P mainly because of availability and the simplicity of the programming tool-chain compared to other more powerful micro-controllers.

 PCB layout of the logic module